LiQuiD-404/Python-Projects/Dice Simulator/ReadME.txt

-About The Project
+About The Project:
 Dice Simulator
-This is a python project which imitates an actual dice roll.
+-This is a python project which imitates an actual dice roll.

-This is unique in a very fews:
+This is unique in a few ways:
 ● We can choose from the different types of dice available based on our desire.
 ● Standard Die - With equal probability of each number from 1 to 6 ● Even biased Die - Will guarantee an even throw like 2,4,6